City Council Approves Medical Marijuana Dispensaries Ban

 The ordinance will go into effect within 30 days if the council adopts it at its Feb.
 7 meeting.

-The proposed ban comes after the council approved a temporary ban in July and extended it in August to study the effects such businesses would have on the city.
+The proposed ban comes after the council approved a and to study the effects such businesses would have on the city.

 According to an 87-page city report, the creation of the medical marijuana dispensaries would be a “burden on public resources” and negatively affect Poway.